Klumz/comp150-agile/README.md

 #### [1]: VIRTUAL OFFICES (finished):

+This document revealed the lack of virtual business communication environments.
+The authors emphasised the need and proposal for new business communication environments consisting of shared and interactive multiuser virtual spaces that consists of computer-graphics-based virtual space and video-based objects.
+They later concluded that if it were to be applied properly, this combination could result in an extremely flexible environment for remote human collaboration.

+#### Quotes

 "Computer systems and telecommunication networks make it possible to use these electronic tools more efficiently.
 The term “intelligent building” is used to represent this empowered business environment in a physical building.
 Intelligent buildings offer a comfortable and productivity-enhancing environment for the business people who work there and make full and frequent use of electronic tools."

 "Existing communication tools are designed only for planned communication, where, for instance, a user must decide the party (i.e., telephone number) and topic before making the telephone call.
 New seamless communication tools for casual communication are therefore necessary."